Atlas: Role Bias

 The buyer gets an accurate partial diagnosis and treats it as the whole thing.

-Decision bottlenecks
+Decision stalls

-The team is chosen too early.
+The role is chosen too early.

 Role selection stalls because the real layer of the problem has not been named.